Rosemarie's Journey in Uganda: A Story of Sustainability in the Nakivale Refugee Camp

 Together, participants explored how sustainability concepts can be rooted in lived experience—connecting environmental, social, and economic issues to everyday realities.
 Sessions emphasized collaboration across generations, community-based problem solving, and the importance of youth leadership in driving long-term change.
 What stood out most was the commitment and creativity of those involved.

-We are deeply grateful to Oxford University Press, which donated several sets of project books and teacher guides of the Oxford International Curriculum for Sustainability.
-Rosemarie trained Nakujali youth leaders to teach this curriculum, and they have already begun delivering it in schools and communities across the camp.
+We are grateful to Oxford University Press for donating several sets of project books and teacher guides of the Oxford International Curriculum for Sustainability.
+Nakujali youth leaders have already begun delivering this curriculum in schools and communities across the camp.

 We invite you to explore this story and spend time with the beautiful picture book that emerged from this collaboration.